 These kids are always so excited about how BIG they can build with this fort kit.
 I think they’d move into one of these constructions if I let them.

 Once the igloo was built, it was time to cover it.
 With white, of course.

 We used some of the extra clips to add a string of white Christmas lights to the Fort Magic fort as we did last time.
 Just because they make everything more magical.

-The girls made water balloon babies (drawing faces on water balloons), donned silly faces that Maia had created, and moved in.
+The girls made water balloon babies (drawing faces on water balloons), donned silly faces that Maia had created, and moved in to the igloo.

 Would you like to buy a fort kit for kids?
-You can buy the Fort Magic kits on Amazon.
+You can buy the Fort Magic kits on Amazon or on the Fort Magic website store.
 Note, they have a 30-day money back guarantee and a full manufacturing warranty on all the parts!

-More posts about the Fort Magic construction kit:
+More posts about this Fort Magic fort kit

 - A DIY Backyard Playhouse

-Disclosures: This is post is sponsored by Fort Magic.
+This is post is sponsored by Fort Magic.
 The Fort Magic fort kit for kids was sent to us for free to try out and review.
 All opinions expressed are my own.
-This post contains affiliate links.

 Pin It for Later